-A latest news went viral on social media about a new Anti-rape law being passed named Indian penal code 233 or IPC 233 which stated as the following :-
+The latest news went viral on social media about a new Anti-rape law being passed named Indian penal code 233 or IPC 233 which stated the following:

 “A new law has been passed and under section Indian penal code 233, if a girl is suspected to be raped or getting raped, she has a right to kill the man, injure his sexual organ or harm the person within ipc 233.
 In such a situation, the girl would not be charged with murder.”